cpoussot/LF/README.md

 # Exercises suggestions

+The three following exercises are set up to discover the LF and some of its features.
+It can be used to discover step by step how to set up and solve the interpolation problem.

 ## Exercise \#1: first try with Loewner

 Define two toy rational transfer functions $G_1(s) = \frac{1}{2+s}$ and  $G_2(s) = \frac{s+1}{5+s}$ as a Matlab handle functions.